 3. The job posting asks you not to submit a cover letter.

-As a job seeker, it is important that you incessantly follow the instructions listed in each job posting.
-Subsequently, refrain from submitting a cover letter if the job posting specifically states not to include one with your application.
-You want to prevent getting off the wrong foot with a recruiter or hiring manager by ignoring job application instructions.
+As a job seeker, it is important that you strictly follow the instructions listed in each job posting.
+Refrain from submitting a cover letter if the job posting specifically states not to include one with your application.
+You want to prevent getting off the wrong foot with a recruiter or hiring manager by ignoring their instructions.

 An Important Note: Cover letter requirements and job search best practices will vary based on your industry, job function, and experience level.
-Use your intuition and judgment to determine if you need to include a cover letter alongside your resume.
+Use your intuition and judgment to determine whether you need to include one alongside your resume.
 You’ve got this!